EvgenyNasretdinov/run-neo-run/txt/sfg.md

 - Implement a web based game "Run Neo run"
   - Integrate a gaming platform and interactive chat
   - Support large number of parallel games
-  - Implement sufficient logging of games for games replaing and evaluation
+  - Implement sufficient logging of games for games replaying and evaluation
   - Implement basic API for replacing players by automated dialogue systems
 - Evaluate the prototype using crowdsourcing platform Crowdflower and collect human-human conversation